wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/DevOps/DevOps-OpenSource-List.md

 - [gotty #Project#](https://github.com/yudai/gotty): Share your terminal as a web application.

+# CI/CD

+- [Spinnaker #Project#](https://www.spinnaker.io/concepts/): Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.

 # Monitor & Alert

 - [netdata #Project#](https://my-netdata.io/): nparalleled insights, in real-time, of everything happening on your systems and applications, with stunning, interactive web dashboards and powerful performance and health alarms.